coreymcollins/wordpress-responsive-image-replacement/README.md

 		WPResponsiveImagesReplace( '.attachment-some-other-size', 'img-size-medium' );
 	} else if ( 'phone-landscape' == WPResponsiveImagesGetBreakpointSize() ) {

-		// Return to the larger image size at the another-desktop breakpoint WPResponsiveImagesReplace( '.attachment-some-other-size', 'img-size-full' );
+		// Return to the larger image size at the phone-landscape breakpoint WPResponsiveImagesReplace( '.attachment-some-other-size', 'img-size-full' );
 	}